 In order to display data via xcube-viewer exclusively to registered and authorized users, the data served by xcube serve may be protected by adding Authentication to the server configuration.
-In order to ensure protection, an Authority and an Audience needs to be provided.
+In order to ensure protection, a Domain and an Audience needs to be provided.
 Here authentication by Auth0 is used.
-Please note the trailing slash in the "Authority" URL.

 '''

 Authentication:

-Authority: https://xcube-dev.eu.auth0.com/
+Domain: xcube-dev.eu.auth0.com

 Audience: https://xcube-dev/api/

 '''